illwieckz/Unvanquished/README.md

 # when <PATH> is not one of the default Unvanquished paths:
 ./daemon -pakpath <PATH> -set fs_extrapaks assets

+# In addition, run the game on gdb,
-# In addition, load a shared-object gamelogic you compiled and allow it to be debugged,
+# load a shared-object gamelogic you compiled and allow it to be debugged,
-# then launch the map “Platform 23” with cheats enabled after startup:
+# then launch the map “Platform 23” with cheats enabled:
-./daemon -pakpath <PATH> -set fs_extrapaks assets \
+gdb -ex run --args ./daemon -pakpath <PATH> -set fs_extrapaks assets \
 			-set vm.sgame.type 3 -set vm.cgame.type 3 \
 			+devmap plat23
 ```